Are you ready to save money, prevent food waste, and bring some order to your kitchen? Take the Pantry Challenge.

 4. Follow along during this year’s Pantry Challenge.

-The next challenge will run from January 1 to January 31, 2021.
-You can find more details here.
+The next challenge will run from January 1 to January 31, 2022.

 We’re going to have a great time this time round.
 I hope you’ll join us for the PC!